lydiabower/blog/_posts/2017-09-04-meet-the-team-annise.md

 author: Lydia Bower
 date: '2017-09-04 T00:00:00.000Z'
 ---
-_Annise joins Trussle as a Product Manager, working strategically with our engineers to decide which tools we need to build to make our service the best it can be.
+_Annise joins Trussle as a Product Manager, working with our engineers to decide on and build the tools that make our service the best it can be.
 It’s her job to find out what our customers want from Trussle, so we can work out the most important things we should be focusing on given the time and resources we have available._

 ![Annise]({{site.baseurl}}/images/post_images/annise1.jpg)